-For Students Seeking Tutoring in Antwerp Township, We Offer:
+Private, In-Home Tutoring in Antwerp Township, Michigan

-Antwerp Township District Curriculum Used in Our In-Home Tutoring Programs
+Antwerp Township District and Curriculum

 The three school districts that serve students from Antwerp Township follow the expectations set by the Michigan Department of Education.
 The curriculum is comprehensive and describes the targets for learning in broad terms so teachers can create their own lesson plans.
 Also, the schools are able to offer programs that will allow the students to be prepared for the ever-changing global community while ensuring their are instructing students in all the standards.
 There is an emphasis on critical thinking, being able to locate and evaluate information, communicating ideas, and working with others to prepare students for 21st century college and career expectations.

 Educating Our Parents: Understanding the Antwerp Township District Curriculum

 Antwerp Township schools includes the Social Studies curriculum into each student's life from their first year at school.
 Part of this curriculum includes the study of Geography.
 Students begin by becoming familiar with their own community and state.
 After this they discover information about other states in the United States, plus countries that border the U.S. Soon, they find out about other countries, including their topography and the influence that it had in settlements and trade.